SamG101-Developer/SPP-Primer/Writerside/topics/1-Getting-Started.md

 - **Efficient**: S++ is designed to be an efficient language, both efficient for the user to program in, and efficient for the computer to execute.
 This is achieved by removing unnecessary features, and forcing type inference, to reduce how much the user has to type.
-Also, only the stack is ever used for memory allocation, meaning that memory leaks are impossible.

 - **Safety** S++ is designed to be a safe language, by using second-class borrows, enforcing the law of exclusivity, and tracking ownership through blocks.
-These thee features combined allow for safe programming, without complex lifetime analysis or the use of a garbage collector.
+These three features combined allow for safe programming, without complex lifetime analysis or the use of a garbage collector.

 #### Language Features